Specializations: Quantitative research methodology, public policy, and child development

 Faculty Center 215

-Guang Zeng is an Associate Professor of Quantitative Research Methodology in the Department of Educational Leadership, Curriculum, and Instruction.
+Guang Zeng is an associate professor of applied statistics and research methods in the Department of Educational Leadership.
+She is the department's resident expert on national education and child mental health policies.
 She joined Texas A&M University-Corpus Christi after earning her Ph.D. in Policy Research, Evaluation and Measurement in 2007 from the University of Pennsylvania.

 Zeng is a versatile and innovative young scholar.
 Her specialties include applied statistics and educational measurement.
 She was previously awarded the Educational Testing Service (ETS) GRE® Warren W. Willingham Graduate Research Assistantship in Psychometrics.
 Her research that utilized the Structural Equation Modeling (SEM) was published in Education in 2005.
 Moreover, her dissertation that employed Multi-Level Individual Growth Curve Modeling, an advanced statistical method, was awarded AERA Dissertation Grant.